iconify/website/docs/icons/all.md

 - List of icon sets in `[file]collections.json`.
 - Icon sets in `[file]json/{prefix}.json`, where `[str]{prefix}` is icon set prefix, such as `[file]json/mdi-light.json`.
 - Helper functions for PHP and Node.js
-- Misc files, such as package definition files, README, human readable list of icon sets.
+- Misc files, such as package definition files, README, human-readable list of icon sets.

 ## Icon sets list